CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 IP addresses.
 If you also send out email from other places, you need to add these other IP addresses too.
-You can do this in two different ways: you can either not refer to the SPF record that we host for you at all and do everything yourself, or you go to the dashboard to instruct us from which IP addresses you also send out mail.
+You can do this in two different ways: you can either not refer to the SPF record that we host for you at all and do everything yourself, or you can go to the dashboard to instruct us from which IP addresses you also send out mail.

-This second approach is easier.
-The dashboard contains easy tools that allow you to add IP addresses or other rules to your hosted-by-us SPF records.
+The second approach is easier.
+The dashboard contains easy-to-use tools that allow you to add IP addresses or other rules to your hosted-by-us SPF records.
 In fact, if you've followed our recommendations closely, we probably even receive DMARC reports from various parties over the world, so we already know from which places you are sending out your email.